What is a concussion?

 From school sports to Olympic-level and professional competitions, Novant Health employs a staff of certified and licensed athletic trainers.
 Besides screening, conditioning and education, these specialists provide game-day medical services, including emergency care, clinical diagnoses and therapeutic intervention.

-Novant Health MyChart is our secure, convenient online tool that makes it easy for you to manage your care from anywhere.
-Make appointments, view test results, contact your providers and arrange virtual visits from your computer or smartphone.
+MyChart is a secure, convenient online tool that lets you manage your healthcare.
+You can schedule appointments, view test results, refill prescriptions and even have virtual visits with your providers right from your computer or smartphone.